Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Introduction

-Most of the research has, however, successively strayed away from an optimization problem viewpoint, sticking to MN update algorithms that suffer from the issues highlighted above.
-Notable exceptions include the use of nonlinear optimization solvers to tackle the multiple-shooting problem, with some works repurposing algorithms developed for previous NASA missions, such as Copernicus \citep{williams2012copernicus, williams2017NRHO}, and others considering more modern alternatives like SNOPT \citep{gill2002SNOPT}, a sparse solver that exploits the sparsity of the problem's Jacobian, as approached by \citet{oguri2020EQUULEUS}.
+Most of the research has, however, successively strayed away from an optimization problem viewpoint.
+In particular, the underlying scheme used to solve the nonlinear multiple-shooting problem behind a typical transition problem has not seen significant developments beyond the original implementations of the MN update step.
+Notable exceptions include the use of nonlinear optimization solvers, with some works repurposing algorithms developed for previous missions, such as Copernicus \cite{williams2017NRHO,williams2012copernicus}, and others considering more modern alternatives like SNOPT \cite{gill2002SNOPT}, a sparse solver that exploits the sparsity of the problem's Jacobian, as approached in \cite{oguri2020EQUULEUS}.
 Nevertheless, these solvers are typically rather complex to implement and computationally demanding to run.
+In turn, this motivates the development of alternative numerical schemes that retain the implementation simplicity and computational lightness of a typical MN update step, while striving for improved numerical robustness and flexibility at handling multiple objectives.